 How do we know that Adolf Hitler did not try to stop the Kristallnacht pogrom?

 When Adolf Hitler found out about the Kristallnacht pogrom he was “livid with rage” and ordered Josef Goebbels, the Minister of Propaganda, to stop it immediately.

 The facts are:

 The evidence does not support the contention that when Adolf Hitler learned about the Kristallnacht pogrom he tried to stop it.
-The diary entries of Josef Goebbels, the Minister of Propaganda and a member of Hitler’s inner circle, shows that Hitler did not order him to stop the pogrom but rather authorized it.
+The diary entries of Josef Goebbels, the Minister of Propaganda and a member of Hitler’s inner circle, show that Hitler did not order him to stop the pogrom but rather authorized it.

 The facts about whether Adolf Hitler tried to stop the Kristallnacht pogrom:

 Goebbels’ diary reveals that a supposedly enraged Hitler did not send him out to stop the pogrom.
 Instead, Goebbels was free to revel in his initial progress.
 That night, after an event where he met with Hitler, Goebbels happily recorded what he saw from his car as he returned to his hotel: “In Berlin, 5 then 15 synagogues burn down.
 Now the people’s anger rages.
 Nothing more can be done against it for the night.
 And I don’t want to do anything either.
 Should be given free rein . . .
 As I drive to the hotel, windows shatter.
 Bravo!
 Bravo!
 The synagogues burn in all big cities.
 German property is not endangered.”
 Goebbels’ euphoria continued into the next day (November 10).
 “Yesterday, Berlin.
 There, all proceeded fantastically.
 One fire after another.
 It is good that way.
 I prepared an order to put an end to the actions.
 It is now just enough . . .
 In the whole country the synagogues have burned down.
 I report to the Führer at the Osteria.”

 Center for Jewish History, NYC [No restrictions or Public domain], via Wikimedia Commons

 Goebbels’ diary entries shows that Hitler did not order him to stop the pogrom.
 Rather, he had a luncheon appointment with Hitler the next day to review the impact of the pogrom.